IsraelCabrera/frigate/docs/docs/configuration/index.md

 ---
 id: index
-title: Frigate Configuration
+title: Security Configuration
 ---

-For Home Assistant Add-on installations, the config file should be at `/addon_configs/<addon_directory>/config.yml`, where `<addon_directory>` is specific to the variant of the Frigate Add-on you are running.
+For Home Assistant Add-on installations, the config file should be at `/addon_configs/<addon_directory>/config.yml`, where `<addon_directory>` is specific to the variant of the Security Add-on you are running.
 See the list of directories [here](#accessing-add-on-config-dir).

 For all other installation types, the config file should be mapped to `/config/config.yml` inside the container.

 It can be named `config.yml` or `config.yaml`, but if both files exist `config.yml` will be preferred and `config.yaml` will be ignored.

-It is recommended to start with a minimal configuration and add to it as described in [this guide](../guides/getting_started.md) and use the built in configuration editor in Frigate's UI which supports validation.
+It is recommended to start with a minimal configuration and add to it as described in [this guide](../guides/getting_started.md) and use the built in configuration editor in Security's UI which supports validation.

 ```yaml
 mqtt: